soumyadipdas37/finescoop.github.io/source/_posts/queen_sees_prince_william_kate_middleton_and_their_children_at_balmoral_for_first_time_since_march.md

 According to the Sun, sources say the Queen spent time with her great-grandchildren while outside on the royal estate.
 Prince Edward, Sophie of Wessex and Princess Anne were also reportedly at the 50,000-acre estate this weekend.
-The source told The Sun: 'Like every family, they've been desperate to get back together and over the moon it was possible this weekend.
+The source told The Sun 'Like every family, they've been desperate to get back together and over the moon it was possible this weekend.
 'They've all been up there for a few days and although there are very strict procedures with social distancing, they've been able to find ways of seeing each other outside.
 'It's obviously been a difficult year for the Queen and Duke of Edinburgh seeing the country dealing with the pandemic, so they were all keen to go there to show their support.'
 The Queen, 94, and the Duke of Edinburgh, 99, have been in Scotland since August 4.